MittyRobotics/tko-electronics-sim/README.md

 #### Building from Source

+**We constantly commit partially finished new features or bug fixes, so it is suggested that you use the latest stable release instead.
+Proceed at your own risk.**

 1. Clone the repository using git
 2. Run `gradlew build` and then `gradlew run` in a console in the top directory

 If you use Linux/Mac OS, run `./gradlew build` and then `./gradlew run` in a console in the top directory.
 If it says permission denied, do `chmod +x gradlew`.

 ## Device/Component List